rabira-hierpa/rent-ride/README.md

 │   │   └── types/ - TypeScript type definitions
 ```

+You can read more about the architecture details [here](./frontend/README.md)

 ## Features

 - **Interactive Map Interface**: View and interact with cars on a map